Ireland's Fittest Family: Season 10

 In May 2022, it was confirmed that the series would return for a tenth season.
 On 27 May, Derval O'Rourke announced she was leaving the show after six non-consecutive seasons.
 On 31 May, it was announced that jockey Nina Carberry would replace her.
 It was also confirmed that Mairead Ronan would return as host for her ninth season and Davy Fitzgerald, Anna Geary and Donncha O'Callaghan would return as coaches for a tenth, eighth and sixth time, respectively.

 This was the first season since Season 5 to have families who competed previously return to take part again.
 The McNallys, who finished in third place in Season 1, returned alongside the Rice family who competed in both Seasons 1 and 2.
 The Finnegans from Season 6 also returned, this time with Lauren and Sarah, who replaced their mother, Nicola and brother, Adam who took part previously.

 The season was won by the Nugent family from County Louth coached by Davy Fitzgerald, making him the second coach to win three times.

+Season 11

+In April 2023, host, Mairéad Ronan revealed on her podcast that the show was returning for an eleventh season however she would not be coming back as presenter.
+On 8 June 2023, it was announced that, RTÉ 2fm DJ, Laura Fox would replace Ronan as host while Olympic athlete, Sonia O'Sullivan would take over from, coach, Anna Geary who left the show to give birth to her first child.

+The season was won by the Stratford family from County Cavan coached by Donncha O'Callaghan, making him the third coach to win three times.

+Season 12

+In June of 2024 RTÉ announced that the series would return for a twelfth season with coaches Davy Fitzgerald, Donncha O'Callaghan and Sonia O'Sullivan returning for a twelfth, eighth and second season, respectively.
+Nina Carberry departed the programme following her election to the European Parliament, however Anna Geary was announced to return for her ninth season having missed the previous series while on maternity leave.

+On the 22 October RTÉ announced that the transmission of the season had been postponed due to the death of a Cillian Flaherty, a contestant who was due to appear in the show.
+The season was rescheduled to 2025, in a new Saturday evening slot on 4 January 2025.

+Lariche Mandiangu who previously competed in 2019 with her mother and two brothers returned to take part this season with her husband and children as the Parsons family.
+The Cooney family from Cork previously took part in Season 10, reaching the Quarterfinals.

-Celebrity Specials
+Celebrity specials

-2018

-On 31 December 2018, following the sixth season, a one-off Christmas special involving celebrity families took place.
-Each family taking part was awarded €1,000 for a charity of their choice.

-The celebrities which took part were;